vladmandic/piproxy/README.md

 - Native HTTP2 support as front-end
 - Can proxy to HTTP2, HTTPS or HTTP destinations
-- ACME/LetsEncrypt support for automatic creation and renewal of SSL certificates
+- ACME/LetsEncrypt support for automatic creation and renewal of free, valid and signed SSL certificates
 - No-IP support for automatic dynamic IP updates
 - Passthrough compression using Brotli algorithm
 - TLS version protection (TLS v1.2 and higher are allowed)